programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 [^31]: [Nayak, Srikumar.
 "Named Entity Recognition for Payment Data Using NLP".
 2026.](https://doi.org/10.48550/arXiv.2602.14009)

 Joe Nockels is a personal READ-COOP member, the body who maintain and develop Transkribus - included within our constructed dataset of AI Terms and Conditions.
-The University of Birmingham, where Fenlon is based, is an institutional members of the READ-COOP.
+The University of Birmingham, where Fenlon is based, is an institutional member of the READ-COOP.